Doughm/AsteroidsSharp/README.md

 opengameart.org,
 The Games Factory Pro

-Requires .net of 4.0 or greater.
+Requires install of .net of 4.0 or greater.